morph-l2/morph-doc/docs/quick-start/4-bridge.md

 ![image1](../../assets/docs/Quick-Start/bridge/03.png)
 ![image1](../../assets/docs/Quick-Start/bridge/01.png)

-2. Within Morphism’s Bridge app, click **Connect wallet**, select MetaMask, and approve the connection if prompted.
+2. Within Morph’s Bridge app, click **Connect wallet**, select MetaMask, and approve the connection if prompted.

 ![image2](../../assets/docs/Quick-Start/bridge/02.png)

-3. Make sure that **Sepolia** is selected under ‘From’ and Morphism L2 under ‘To’.
+3. Make sure that **Sepolia** is selected under ‘From’ and Morph L2 under ‘To’.
 If not, click the "↓" button to switch their positions.
 4. Select the token that you want to transfer.
 5. Click the Send button to initiate the deposit.
 Note: If this is your first time transferring an ERC20 token, you need to approve the **Sepolia** Bridge contract to access your ERC20 token.